kaifang98/tq_22/Sustainability/README.md

 # Sustainability

 ##
-How can myNav Green Cloud Advisor help an Accenture client achieve a clear emissions profile for their data centers?
+How can myNav Green Cloud Advisor help an A client achieve a clear emissions profile for their data centers?
 `by establishing the client's existing data center energy consumption for comparison`

 ##